Alex842036/nbs2func/README.md

 The project is usable for preview builds, including large note-based stereo tests, but it is still experimental.
 Back up your world before running generated functions.

-> **License note:** no open-source license has been selected yet.
-Until a license is added, all rights are reserved by default.
-See `LICENSE` before publishing or redistributing the project.

 ## What it generates

 `nbs2func` reads an `.nbs` file, computes note positions, and writes a generated datapack containing build functions.
 The build functions place: